Rapid inference and comparison of gravitational-wave population models with neural variational posteriors

-We explore this further by presenting some summary statistics in Table~\ref{tab: future stats}.
-We find similar timing and sample-efficiency ratios between nested sampling and variational inference as in Table~\ref{tab: current stats}, both having longer run times due to the increased computational cost of evaluating the likelihood function: a few hours for nested sampling and a few minutes for variational inference, which is promising for population studies on future catalogs with a large number of events (though in practice such catalogs will contain sources with improved parameter estimates due to better detector sensitivities than considered here).
-The evidence estimated via smoothed neural importance sampling is lower than that for nested sampling, confirming the observation that the variational posterior has not explored the full range of support; as mentioned in Sec.~\ref{sec: Importance sampling and evidence estimation}, this is a generic occurrence in variational inference.
-Despite this, the importance-sampled evidence estimate is within the $2\sigma$ error estimated from nested sampling and on the Jeffreys scale this difference in evidences is not statistically significant \cite{jeffreys1998theory}.
+We explore this further by presenting summary statistics in Table~\ref{tab: future stats}.
+We find similar timing and sample-efficiency ratios between nested sampling and variational inference as in Table~\ref{tab: current stats}, both having longer run times due to the increased computational cost of evaluating the likelihood function: a few hours for nested sampling and a few minutes for variational inference, which is promising for population studies on future catalogs with large numbers of events (though in practice such catalogs will contain sources with improved parameter estimates due to better detector sensitivities than considered here and waveform models with more detailed physical effects, such as higher modes \cite{Varma:2019csw, Pratten:2020ceb, Ramos-Buades:2023ehm} and eccentricity \cite{Islam:2021mha, Nagar:2024dzj, Gamboa:2024hli, Morras:2025nlp}).
+The evidence estimated via smoothed neural importance sampling is lower than that for nested sampling, suggesting that the variational posterior has not explored the full range of support; as mentioned in Sec.~\ref{sec: Importance sampling and evidence estimation}, this is a generic occurrence in variational inference.
+Despite this, the evidence estimates are broadly consistent and on the Jeffreys scale the differences are not statistically significant \cite{jeffreys1998theory}.